Streug/Photos/README.md

 # Photos
-Photos is a Repository fior code build to scan my Photos for Date en Position
+Photos is a Repository f\or code build to scan my Photos for Date en Position.